cabforum/smime/SBR.md

 ### 5.3.7 Independent contractor requirements

-The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3.3](#533-training-requirements) and the document retention and event logging requirements of [Section 5.4.1](#541-types-of-events-recorded).
+The CA SHALL verify that the Delegated Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of [Section 5.3.3](#533-training-requirements) and the document retention and event logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

 ### 5.3.8 Documentation supplied to personnel